semgrep/semgrep-docs/docs/deployment/manage-projects.md

 - View trends over time, such as longer or shorter scan durations.
 - Share information when troubleshooting scans through the **Scans** tab.
 - Update a project's tags, primary branch, and path ignores through the **Settings** tab.

+Additionally, the Semgrep API enables you to filter tags for additional workflows and integrations into your own systems.
+Create tags based on engineering or department teams, external-facing or internal codebases, and so on.
+See [Tags](/semgrep-appsec-platform/tags) for more information.

 ## Sort projects